Last Updated on by

 If you happen to not live in a winter wonderland and have a sled to hand, you’ll want to make sure your husky boxer mix is getting plenty of long walks to burn some of their left-over energy.

-Unlike the boxer, huskies are somewhat independent and stubborn making them less trainable but also less prone to attention-seeking.
+Unlike a boxer, the Siberian husky breed is somewhat independent and stubborn making them less trainable but also less prone to attention-seeking.
 But we don’t know exactly which traits your boxer husky puppies might inherit so you could still end up with a more needy boxer like pup.

 Appearance and Personality